Sravanthi1206/Resume/README.md

 ## Contents

-- `Resume.pdf` – My latest resume in PDF format.
+- Follow this link to get my resume - file with read only access to my resume
 - `README.md` – This file.

 ## About